What is the Main Flow?

 - Example: “Thank you for calling Voxworks.
 How can I help you today?”

-When a user asks a question or raises a topic during the conversation, the assistant checks the Knowledge Base and Guidelines for relevant information.
+When a user asks a question during the conversation, it is compared against the questions in your Knowledge Base.
+If one matches, the assistant answers from that entry; if none does, it answers from the step and your Guidelines.
 If the assistant has information to respond:- The assistant answers the question using available knowledge

 - The conversation stays on the current step